BrandConstantin/Git-Version-Control/README.md

 ## Amend (you have to do git add again and then git commit again)
 * If you commit but forget something
     > git commit --amend

-## Stash (to store in a temporary place what we have staging)
-* Store “in a photo” what staging with git add
-    > git stash
-* To bring from staging area into local
-    > git stash apply